 About 15% of students accepted to BYU - H submitted their SAT scores.
 When looking at the 25th through the 75th percentile, SAT Evidence-Based Reading and Writing scores ranged between 545 and 650.
 Math scores were between 530 and 610.

 With a student to faculty ratio of 16 to 1, Brigham Young University - Hawaii is about average in this regard as the nationwide rate is 15 to 1.
 While this does not translate directly to class size, it's a good indicator of how much time professors will have to spend with their students on a one-on-one basis.

 When estimating how much access students will have to their teachers, some people like to look at what percentage of faculty members are full time.
 This is because part-time teachers may not have as much time to spend on campus as their full-time counterparts.

-The on-time graduation rate is the percent of first-time, full time students who obtain their bachelor's degree in four years or less.
-This rate is 22% for first-time, full-time students at BYU - H, which is lower than the national rate of 33.3%.
+The on-time graduation rate is the percent of first-time, full-time students who get their bachelor's degree with four years.
+At BYU - H this rate is 31%, which is about average when compared to the national rate of 33.3%.

 |$0-30 K||$30K-48K||$48-75||$75-110K||$110K +|

 The net price is calculated by adding tuition, room, board and other costs and subtracting financial aid.Note that the net price is typically less than the published for a school.
 For more information on the sticker price of BYU - H, see our tuition and fees and room and board pages.

 While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At BYU - H, approximately 10% of students took out student loans averaging $4,048 a year.
 That adds up to $16,192 over four years for those students.